Insure Your Home

 What is Homeowners Insurance?

-Most homeowners policies in Texas offer the following coverages: Dwelling, Personal property, Other structures, Loss of Use, Personal Liability or Medical payments.
+Homeowners policy can offer financial protection against common unexpected hazards such as hailstorm damage, tornadoes, hurricanes, fire or winter ice storms.
+Most home policies in Texas offer the following basic coverages: Dwelling, Personal property, Other structures, Loss of Use, Personal Liability or Medical payments.
+Most policies are for twelve month terms with an offer to renew annually.

 What Does Homeowners Insurance Cover?